YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Shade and a loose hat protect the scalp without coating the healing skin.
 Sunscreen is different because it must touch the skin, spread across the surface, stay there during heat or sweat, and later be removed.
 That contact is the reason timing matters.

-In the first stage, the recipient area should be left alone as much as possible.
+In the first stage, I want the recipient area left alone as much as possible.
 The grafts are settling, small crusts are forming, and the skin is not ready to behave like ordinary skin.
 A product that is harmless on healed skin can become a problem if it encourages rubbing, residue, blocked crusts, itching, or aggressive washing.

-A loose hat also has timing rules.
-The page on when you can wear a hat after a hair transplant explains why pressure and friction matter.
+A loose hat also has timing rules because pressure and friction can matter when you wear a hat after a hair transplant.
 Sunscreen adds a separate layer because it is a surface product, not only a covering.

-I separate the question into two parts.
+I look at two questions.
 Is the scalp healed enough for product contact?
 And is the planned sun exposure reasonable for this stage of recovery?

 What is the earliest safe time to consider sunscreen?

-The earliest reasonable discussion is usually after the first 10 to 14 days, when the grafts are more stable, the scabs have come away normally, and the skin is closed enough for gentle washing.
+The first reasonable discussion is often after the first 10 to 14 days, when the grafts are more stable, the scabs have come away normally, and the skin is closed enough for gentle washing.
 This is not permission to spend hours in strong sun.
-It is only the point when product contact may become safer in selected patients.
+It is only the point when product contact may become safer for a scalp that has closed and is washing comfortably.

 The timing also depends on graft location.
 A hairline transplant may leave the forehead and frontal scalp exposed.
 A crown case may be harder to cover without pressure.
 If the recipient area is still crusted, wet, painful, or easily irritated, sunscreen should wait.